buzz-language/buzz/README.md

 ## Progress

-We're not far from completing [miletone 0.1.0](https://github.com/buzz-language/buzz/milestone/1).
+We're not far from completing [milestone 0.1.0](https://github.com/buzz-language/buzz/milestone/1).
 As writing buzz code is the best way of finding bugs, we implement a lot of features of the [next](https://github.com/buzz-language/buzz/milestone/2) [milestones](https://github.com/buzz-language/buzz/milestone/3) too.

 ## How to build